Hiroshima: Postwar period (1945–present)

 On September 17, 1945, Hiroshima was struck by the Makurazaki Typhoon (Typhoon Ida).
 Hiroshima Prefecture suffered more than 3,000 deaths and injuries, about half the national total.
 More than half the bridges in the city were destroyed, along with heavy damage to roads and railroads, further devastating the city.

+From 1945 to 1952, Hiroshima came under occupation from the British Empire.

 Hiroshima was rebuilt after the war, with help from the national government through the Hiroshima Peace Memorial City Construction Law passed in 1949.
 It provided financial assistance for reconstruction, along with land donated that was previously owned by the national government and used by the Imperial military.

 In 1949, a design was selected for the Hiroshima Peace Memorial Park.
 Hiroshima Prefectural Industrial Promotion Hall, the closest surviving building to the location of the bomb's detonation, was designated the Genbaku Dome (原爆ドーム) or "Atomic Dome", a part of the Hiroshima Peace Memorial Park.
 The Hiroshima Peace Memorial Museum was opened in 1955 in the Peace Park.
 The historic castle of Hiroshima was rebuilt in 1958.

 Hiroshima also contains a Peace Pagoda, built in 1966 by Nipponzan-Myōhōji.
 Uniquely, the pagoda is made of steel, rather than the usual stone.

 Hiroshima was proclaimed a City of Peace by the Japanese parliament in 1949, at the initiative of its mayor, Shinzo Hamai (1905–1968).
 As a result, the city of Hiroshima received more international attention as a desirable location for holding international conferences on peace as well as social issues.
 As part of that effort, the Hiroshima Interpreters' and Guide's Association (HIGA) was established in 1992 to facilitate interpretation for conferences, and the Hiroshima Peace Institute was established in 1998 within the Hiroshima University.
 The city government continues to advocate the abolition of all nuclear weapons and the Mayor of Hiroshima is the president of Mayors for Peace, an international Mayoral organization mobilizing cities and citizens worldwide to abolish and eliminate nuclear weapons by 2020.

 On May 27, 2016, Barack Obama became the first sitting United States president to visit Hiroshima since the atomic bombing.

-Hiroshima is situated on the Ōta River delta, on Hiroshima Bay, facing the Seto Inland Sea on its south side.
-The river's six channels divide Hiroshima into several islets.
+The 49th annual G7 summit was held in Hiroshima in May 2023.